ErilovNikita/printwatch-card/README.md

 ## Configuration
-Add the card to your dashboard with this basic configuration:
+Add the card to your dashboard with this configuration:

 ```yaml
 type: custom:printwatch-card